P-p-H-d/mlib/README.md

 ##### M\_TYPE\_FROM\_FIELD(type, ptr, fieldType, field)

-Assuming 'ptr' is a pointer to a fieldType object which is stored within a structure of type 'type' at the position 'field', it returns a pointer to the structure.
+Assuming 'ptr' is a pointer to a fieldType object that is stored within a structure of type 'type' at the position 'field', it returns a pointer to the structure.

 #### HASH Functions